Effective field theory bootstrap, large-N $\chi$PT and holographic QCD: Constrain holographic QCD models

 Large-$N$ QCD enjoys holographic descriptions, which utilize the dual gravity theory to capture the salient properties of QCD, such as hadrons, in the strong coupling limit.
 One famous example of these models is known as the Witten-Sakai-Sugimoto model \cite{Witten:1998zw,Sakai:2004cn,Sakai:2005yt}, which can be constructed from string theory.
 Such models can also be built from low-energy EFTs of gauge fields with gravitational couplings \cite{Son:2003et,Kim:2009qs,Erlich:2005qh,DaRold:2005mxj,Hirn:2005nr,Panico:2007qd,Colangelo:2012ipa}, where the fits to the experimental data of hadrons, glueballs, and so on have been extensively studied (see e.g., \cite{Erdmenger:2007cm,Pahlavani:2014dma} for brief reviews).
 Typically, at low energy, the holographic models can also give rise to the $\chi$PT Lagrangian with Wilson coefficients mapping to parameters on the gravity side \cite{Sakai:2004cn,Sakai:2005yt,Kim:2009qs,Erlich:2005qh,DaRold:2005mxj,Hirn:2005nr,Panico:2007qd,Colangelo:2012ipa}.
 Therefore, we expect that the bounds on large-$N$ $\chi$PT can be translated into constraints on those holographic QCD models, carving out the allowed space of EFTs for gauge theories that can be consistently UV completed with gravity.

 However, to our knowledge, all holographic QCD models so far only include ${\rm Tr}\, F^2$ term when deriving the $\chi$PT, giving rise to the Skryme model at order $\mathcal{O}(p^4)$.
 The essential reason is that higher derivative terms are relatively small, like suppressed by the string scale \cite{Sakai:2004cn,Sakai:2005yt}.
 Therefore, one can always adjust the fundamental parameters so that the Wilson coefficients live on the boundary of the exclusion plot \ref{fig: g20g21plot} below the kink.
 Nevertheless, although the higher derivative terms only give small corrections, these small corrections may still deform the Wilson coefficients outside of the allowed region in Fig \ref{fig: g20g21plot}.
-In this section, we will show that higher derivative terms ${\rm Tr}\, F^3$ and ${\rm Tr}\,F^4$ cause the low-energy theory deviate from the Skyrme model.
+In this section, we will show that higher derivative terms ${\rm Tr}\, F^3$ and ${\rm Tr}\,F^4$ cause the low-energy theory deviate from the Skyrme model\footnote{Similarly, there exists a top-down $D_3-\bar{D}_5-\bar{D}_7$ construction of thermal QCD \cite{Mia:2009wj}, which, as including the $R^4$ term, was shown to give rise to the chiral Lagrangian beyond the Skryme model and compatible with the phenomenological data \cite{Yadav:2017bbe,Yadav:2020pmk}.}.
 Therefore, requiring the consistency with Fig \ref{fig: g20g21plot} puts constraints on the higher derivative couplings.